TheKeops/MyMoney/README.md

 Thanks to this section, you can easily save your investments and access them whenever you want.

 >[!NOTE]
->We are constantly improving this part
+>We are constantly improving this part.

 # Foreign Currency
 ![sitem](https://i.imgur.com/CKa74bl.jpeg)